naveenjadala/rijksmuseumArtGallery/README.md

 (Things missed):
 Due to time constraints,
-.comprehensive test cases have not been implemented.
-Contributions in this area are highly encouraged to ensure the app's robustness.
+.comprehensive test cases(Unit test) have not been implemented.
 .UI Enhancement.
-Contributions to improve the user interface, responsiveness, and overall aesthetics.
-.Api rendering .
+.Native modules

 # APK